 Samaila Zubairu, President & CEO

-With 31 member countries, and an investment footprint that has disbursed over US$8.7 billion across 35 countries in Africa in the Power, Transport, Telecommunications, Heavy Industries and Natural Resources sectors, we are a truly Pan-African institution.
-We have spearheaded pioneering infrastructure solutions across Africa, from Cape to Cairo, such as 385km Bakwena Toll Road in South Africa, to the Carbon Holding petrochemicals facility in Egypt.
+With 33 member countries, and an investment footprint that has disbursed over US$8.7 billion across 35 countries in Africa in the Power, Transport, Telecommunications, Heavy Industries and Natural Resources sectors, we are a truly Pan-African institution.
+We have spearheaded pioneering infrastructure solutions across Africa, from Cape to Cairo, from the 385km Bakwena Toll Road in South Africa, to the Carbon Holding petrochemicals facility in Egypt.

 Our eco-systems investing approach has already yielded positive economic and social outcomes through our investment in the Gabon Special Economic Zone Company (GSEZ), now called ARISE Ports & Logistics.
 Since 2016, ARISE has been able to develop a portfolio of connected projects both within and outside of Gabon (Mauritania, Côte d’Ivoire), which has enabled higher revenue generation from the Gabonese timber industry through beneficiating wood in the GSEZ and exporting higher value products to international markets.